 This important component of the body also includes platelets that can form clots in damaged blood vessels, preventing blood loss.Also, in the presence of certain factors of influence, blood pressure in the vessels rises, which leads to the development of a certain clinic.

-Video: TOP-12 Products that lower blood pressure
+Video: How to lower blood pressure quickly and naturally

 Description of blood pressure

 Arterial pressure (BP) is the blood pressure that it exerts on the walls of blood vessels during its passage through arteries and in the arms of various calibres.
 Pushes blood through the vessels of the heart, working as a pump.Checking blood pressure is one of the first procedures performed whenever a patient visits his doctor.

 Since it is impossible to determine blood pressure simply on the appearance of a person or when listening to the heart, use a special medical device.
 The measuring cuff of the tonometer is put on the shoulder and then the air is pumped into it until the blood flow through the vessels is limited.
 Further, the pressure slowly decreases and the cuff detects vascular vibrations.

 The tonometer shows the systolic blood pressure when the pressure drops so that blood begins to flow into the artery again.
 Diastolic blood pressure is indicated when the cuff pressure is reduced to the very minimum, and the blood begins to move freely along the artery at the usual rate.

 Healthy or normal blood pressure is 120 (systolic index) by 80 (diastolic index).
 In most people, as a rule, blood pressure is at this level or a little higher.
 Systolic pressure is the highest and is formed during contraction of the heart, and diastolic pressure is the lowest pressure that is formed during the relaxation of the heart.
 Sometimes blood pressure indicators become too high due to various causes, which are mainly associated with malnutrition, overweight, lack of activity, alcohol consumption, smoking and stress.